danielyaba/gke-private-tunneller/README.md

 sudo cp gke_tunnel disable_gke_tunnel /usr/local/bin/
 sudo chmod +x /usr/local/bin/gke_tunnel /usr/local/bin/disable_gke_tunnel
 ```
+This version of script pointing to aliases files in `~/.config/zsh/aliases/kubectl_aliases.zsh`.
+You should edit `gke_tunnel` script under `add_zsh_aliases` function and change the path to the file that contains your kubectl aliases under `KUBECTL_ALISES_FILE`.

 #### Using _gke_tunnel_ script
 _gke_tunnel_ script is designed to connect to a vm-instance named `gke-mgmt` in the same project as the GKE private cluster.